corrode/corrode.github.io/content/blog/options/index.md

 +++
-title = "Handling Option::None - The Most Common Rust Papercut" date = 2024-08-13
+title = "Handling None - A Common Rust Papercut" date = 2024-08-13
 template = "article.html"
 [extra]
 series = "Idiomatic Rust"
 +++

-From training many programmers on Rust, I noticed that handling the `None` variant of `Option` is a common papercut.
+I noticed that handling the `None` variant of `Option` is a common papercut in Rust.
 It has been discussed a million times already, but in this post, I also want to give you a bit of background on why it is the way it is and teach you a bit about Rust's type system.
 Jump to the end if you're in a hurry.